vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *śānti ḥ śaktiśca śambhuś ca nādatritayabodhana ḥ * //46//

-The Dī, referring for that to the *Svacchandasaṁgraha* , expatiates on the role of the deities enumerated in this stanza.
+The Dī , referring for that to the *Svacchandasaṁgraha* , expatiates on the role of the deities enumerated in this stanza.
 Rudra, it says, presides over the *tattva* of fi re, in which are the fi ve *tattvas* from *puruṣa* to *māyā* , the *tattvas śuddhavidyā* , *sadāśiva, * and *ī śvara* depending from the *tattva* air.
 Being linked to *tattvas* , these three deities are limited in time and scope.
 They are invoked by the three *bindus* which “crown”

 the *M* of the three *HRīṂ * of the *śrīvidyā* .
 The three unlimited divine forms, Śānti, Śakti, and Śambhu \(Śiva\), are denoted \(have for *vācaka* \) three *nādas. * Śānti is thus the not-manifest subtle sound \( *avyaktadhvani* \) produced in the *brahmarandhra cakra* , where all the highest energies are deemed to be appeased; one thus shifts here from syllables of the mantra to the body of the adept. Śakti is the highest aspect of *śaktitattva* , Śambhu being the *śivatattva. *